raunaksomani25/Spotify-Clone/README.md

-This ia a frontend based SPOTICY CLONE
+This ia a frontend based SPOTIFY CLONE